-API built on REST principles, authentication via JWT + API keys.
-Sandbox environment available for development.
+The API follows REST principles, authentication via JWT + API keys.
+Sandbox environment is available for development.
+Transaction confirmation speed: from a few seconds (automatic policy) to 1–2 hours (manual signing).

-Anchorage uses two-level authentication: API key + request signature.
-Each request must be signed with private key, public counterpart registered in system:
+Anchorage uses two-level authentication: an API key + request signing.
+Every request must be signed with a private key whose public counterpart is registered in the system.
+The algorithm is ECDSA P-256.

 import crypto from "crypto";